Knowing about the different types of interest rates will empower you to make the best decision when applying for a loan.

 The quoted flat interest rate is applied to the original value of the loan throughout the loan repayment period.
 Therefore, you pay interest on the full loan amount in the final period of the loan, even though your remaining balance will by then be greatly reduced.

 Still confused?
 Don't worry - you're not alone.
-Use our quick converter to check whether you should go with an APR or flat interest rate.
+Use our quick converter to check whether you should go with an Annual Percentage Rate (APR) or flat interest rate.

 Please note that figures stated are indicative and should only be used as a guide.
 They should not be considered final calculations or as a commitment from NBF to grant a loan.
 To establish final accurate figures, please visit any NBF branch where a member of our team will be happy to assist you, ensuring you get the best deal to match your requirements.